-The Utica National Group Foundation, the philanthropic arm of the Utica National Insurance Group, recently announced that it is awarding a $1 million grant to the Mohawk Valley Health System Foundation to support the new, state-of-the-art medical center in downtown Utica, currently under construction.
+The Utica National Group Foundation, the philanthropic arm of the Utica National Insurance Group, recently announced that it is awarding a $1 million grant to the Mohawk Valley Health System Foundation to support the new, state-of-the-art medical center in downtown Utica, currently under construction of excavator.

 “Having such a top-level health care facility will bring substantial benefits to the people in the community where we live and work,” said Richard Creedon, Utica National chairman of the board and CEO.
 “In addition to serving the medical needs of the community, it will provide an economic boost through jobs to the downtown Utica area, which in recent years has been a hub of growth and activity.”